 New Music for Choirs, Video Games and more

 Medieval and fantasy music, images and stories can inspire us in the context of modern life.
-They evoke a time when life, though “nasty, brutish and short”, is also primal, heroic and full of mystery.
-The music I write brings to life this medieval spirit for listeners.
-My musical compositions are strongly influenced by authentic medieval music as well as more recent music.
+They evoke a time when life, though “nasty, brutish and short”, is also primal, heroic, full of mystery and adventure.
+The music I write brings to life this medieval spirit for modern listeners.
+My musical compositions are inspired by authentic medieval music as well as more recent music.